GROUP MEDICAL INSURANCE

 Group Life |

-The larger a company is, the more likely it will offer most, if not all, of these products.
-Group health is a standard benefit offered, and all other policies are often offered as supplemental benefits, meaning that employee enrollment is optional.
+The larger a company is, the more likely it will offer most, if not all, of these major medical and health coverage products.
+Group health insurance policies are often standard benefits, and all other policies are offered as supplemental benefits, meaning that employee enrollment is optional.

-The small group segment is primarily startups and small businesses.
+This segment is primarily startups and small businesses.
 The enrollment process is typically more straightforward and much less complex.
-These companies will often offer only group health insurance and forgo supplement group benefits like dental and life insurance.
-Employers are not technically required to provide group insurance in this sector.
+These companies will often offer only group health insurance and forgo supplemental insurance needs like dental and life insurance.
+Employers are not technically required to provide major health insurance in this sector.
 However, they will have a more difficult time recruiting talent without offering group insurance benefits.

 At this stage, the process begins to become slightly more complicated.
 You are typically dealing directly with the business owner.
-These businesses often have a group plan already in place and are looking for a better plan to fit their needs.
+These businesses often have a group plan already in place and are looking for a better plan with competitive benefits to fit their unique needs.

 Employers must meet several requirements to be eligible to offer group insurance.
 First, there must be an employer-to-employee relationship in which there is at least one W-2 employee who works full time, defined as 30 or more hours weekly.
 This can also mean that the company has two owners who are both listed in the incorporation documents and actively employed full-time.
 Employers must also follow two rules to qualify.